inspec/inspec-aws/docs/resources/aws_cloud_formation_stack_set.md

 Use the `aws_cloud_formation_stack_set` InSpec audit resource to test properties of the singular Cloud Formation stack set.

+The `AWS::CloudFormation::StackSet` enables you to provision stacks into AWS accounts and across Regions by using a single CloudFormation template.

 ## Syntax

 Ensure that the stack set exists.